-If a student earned less aid than was disbursed, the school is required to return a portion of the funds and the student is required to return a portion of the funds.
+If a student earned less aid than was disbursed, the school is required to return a portion of the funds.
+Based on the withdrawal date, the student may be required to return a portion of the funds.
 Keep in mind that when Title IV funds are returned, the student borrower may owe a debit balance to the school.